sohammondal29/QML-Supply-Chain/README.md

 ClassicalML.ipynb
 ```

-The notebook:
+Run the notebook to:

-1. Loads the training and testing CSV files.
+1. Load the prepared datasets.
-2. Separates features and target.
+2. Separate features and target.
-3. Defines eight classical classifiers.
+3. Train the classical classifiers.
-4. Performs GridSearchCV.
+4. Perform hyperparameter search.
-5. Trains the best configuration for each model.
+5. Evaluate the selected models.
-6. Generates predictions.
-7. Calculates accuracy, F1 score, ROC AUC and confusion matrices.
+6. Compare their classification metrics.

 ---

-## 2. Variational Quantum Classifier
+## VQC

 Open: